cristawloch/QA-Portfolio-CristaWloch/README.md

-# 🧪 QA Engineering Portfolio – Crista Wloch
+# 🧪 QA Analyst Portfolio – Crista Wloch

 “QA projects from TripleTen bootcamp—manual testing, API validation, database checks, mobile testing, and Python automation with symbolic clarity.”

 ## 👩‍💻 About Me

-I'm a QA Engineer and Application Support Specialist based in Mount Juliet, TN.
+I'm a highly focused and detail-driven QA Analyst with a passion for clarity, usability, and developer-ready documentation.
 I specialize in manual testing, backend API validation, SQL-based checks, and Python automation.
-I completed TripleTen’s QA program ahead of schedule, and this portfolio showcases my sprint-by-sprint growth, attention to detail, and developer-ready documentation.
+I completed TripleTen’s QA program ahead of schedule, consistently delivering structured bug reports, exploratory test cases, and traceable documentation across web, mobile, and backend platforms.

+My work reflects a commitment to real-world usability and symbolic clarity—ensuring that every test, report, and validation step contributes meaningfully to product quality and team collaboration.

 ## 🛠️ Skills & Tools